Why most goal-setters never build a tracking system

 The right goal tracking tool is the one that minimizes friction between you and the act of recording.

 If you already open a spreadsheet every morning for work, adding a tracking tab costs you nothing.
 If you carry a notebook everywhere, a paper tracker is zero-friction.
-If you’re already in a project management app, use its built-in goal features instead of adding another tool.
-In practice, Notion works well for people who want a customizable all-in-one workspace for goal dashboards, Todoist suits those who prefer task-based tracking tied to daily completion, and Google Sheets remains the simplest option for anyone who wants formula-driven trend analysis without learning new software.
+If you are already in a project management app, use its built-in goal features instead of adding another tool.

 For detailed app comparisons, see our guide to the best goal tracking apps.
 For spreadsheet templates and custom setups, see our walkthrough of goal tracking with digital spreadsheets.